Sukt03/resume-scorer-ai/README.md

 # Resume Scorer AI

 Resume Scorer AI is an intelligent resume analysis tool built with Streamlit and powered by the Gemini API.
 It evaluates resumes based on multiple criteria, identifies the best-suited role for the candidate, and provides actionable feedback.
 The app also generates a downloadable PDF report summarizing the analysis.
-I've done this in Collaboration with Subrahmanyam B H V S P [GitHub](https://github.com/dr-pandit-69)

 ![](https://media3.giphy.com/media/v1.Y2lkPTc5MGI3NjExcTcyNHp5aWdtdzNjeHYwNTNvMG03cHEyYzdmY3Jzejk4eG5yYWNwdyZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/0Cuc4X1QZommvyUARs/giphy.gif)